Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 First — good for them, and good for you.
 Here's what to look for in a GLP-1 program for your parent:

-2. Is there physician-level oversight?
-Not just a chatbot or algorithm — an actual licensed physician reviewing the case.
+- Is there clinician-level oversight?
+Not just a chatbot or algorithm — a licensed clinician reviewing the case who can say no.

-4. Is pricing transparent?
+- Is pricing transparent?
 No hidden fees, no bait-and-switch between intro and refill pricing.
+We print both numbers for every provider on this page.

 Is GLP-1 Safe for Seniors?
 What the Clinical Data Actually Shows

 This is the question that keeps most seniors on the fence.
-So let me answer it clearly.
+So let's answer it clearly.

 Yes — GLP-1 medications are generally considered safe for adults over 60, and clinical trials have specifically included older adults.
 The FDA has not set an upper age limit for semaglutide or tirzepatide.
-In the Wegovy prescribing information, the FDA notes the following geriatric representation across trials:
+In the Wegovy prescribing information, the FDA notes:

 No overall differences in safety or efficacy were observed compared to younger adults — though the FDA adds that "increased sensitivity in some geriatric individuals cannot be ruled out."
 The SELECT trial provides particularly strong evidence because nearly 40% of participants were 65 or older.